cseseniordesign/plant-phenotyping/workflow_user_guide.md

        * The actual path to your enviroment is of the following pattern. $HOME/.conda/envs/[name of environment] or $WORK/.conda/envs/[name of environment]. ex:
     `conda activate /home/csesd/pnnguyen/.conda/envs/sd`

-    2. Change the python path (content after export PYTHONPATH=) to the path to the schnablelab project. ex: (Note schnablelab folder is in pics2predictions in this example)
+    2. Change the python path (content after export PYTHONPATH=) to the path to the schnablelab project. ex: (Note schnablelab folder is in the run folder in this example)
-`export PYTHONPATH=/work/csesd/pnnguyen/pics2predictions:$PYTHONPATH`
+`export PYTHONPATH=/work/csesd/pnnguyen/run:$PYTHONPATH`

 ## Changing Shell Scripts to Executables (Need to do only once)
-1. We will need to change the permissions for our scripts in the pics2predictions folder so we need to run the following commands:
+1. We will need to change the permissions for our scripts in the pics2predictions folder so we need to run the following commands in the pics2predictions folder:
     * `chmod +x generate_dax.sh` to make generate_dax.sh an executable.
     * `chmod +x plan_dax.sh` to make plan_dax.sh an executable.
     * `chmod +x run_python.sh` to make run_python.sh an executable.